-Query Success and Latency Query success is given by the percentage of accurate detections, including false negatives, where a false negative occurs when no detection is received within 120 seconds of occurrence.
+2) Query Success and Latency: Query success is given by the percentage of accurate detections, including false negatives, where a false negative occurs when no detection is received within 120 seconds of occurrence.
 Detection latency times the lag between the occurrence of a segment congestion and the arrival of the respective detection at the query root.
 Transient congestions (lasting less than 20 seconds) were not considered for the evaluation.
 The results are only indicative, as the traffic patterns produced by the traffic model are highly dynamic compared to real world conditions, with several short lived congestions occurring during query evaluation.
-Figure 4a, which plots query success versus detection latency for both queries, shows a success rate in excess of 90% within the 120 second allowed window.
-Average query latency is higher relative to a centralized approach, which can be explained by the intermediate aggregation levels required by QTree.
+Figure 11, which plots query success versus detection latency for both queries, shows a success rate in excess of 90% within the 120 second allowed window.
+Moreover, it shows that detections take longer on average in the high node density scenario, which can be explained by the difference in the aggregation tree depth that is needed in that case.